fishjam-dev/fishjam/docs/server_notifications.md

 That means, that we would first create schema in Elixir and then generate types for each client SDK.

 Importantly, GraphQL allows for deprecating fields.
 When greater changes are introduced it might be easier to introduce new endpoint with newer API.

+Note, that the two operations for receiving and modyfing data defined by GraphQL - `query` and `mutation` usually use HTTP requests, however they can use websocket as well.
+By default real-time communication should use the third type - `subscripition`.
+Subscription is a websocket based communication between the server and a client, allowing the client to receive real-time updates on a topic.

 Features:
 - generating type specification from schema